 Here are 4 tips for receiving feedback on your job interview performance:

-1) Get Feedback During the Interview
+1) Get Interview Feedback During the Interview

-Some interviewers will offer feedback to candidates during the interview itself.
+Some recruiters will offer interview feedback to candidates during the interview itself.
 Even if the interviewer doesn’t come out and state an opinion on your performance, you can learn a lot by paying attention to facial expressions, body language, reactions to your interview answers, and what (and how many) questions are asked.

 In general, the more time the interviewer spends with you, the better.
 If the interview segues into a discussion of company needs and industry trends, that’s a very good sign.
 If your interviewer spontaneously decides he should introduce you to others on the team, that’s also encouraging.